Calm1403/School-Notes/README.md

 text files.

-A topic is just a piece of particular information relevant to the parent subject contained within a document.
+A topic is just a piece of particular information relevant to the parent subject, contained within a document.

 The reason why documents may be seperate is because the topics in such case are widely different; this is just my